blat-blatnik/Painted-Portal-Ray-Tracing/README.md

 #### .. with GCC or clang

-Make sure to install [GLFW](https://www.glfw.org/download.html) with your package manager.
+Make sure to install [GLFW](https://www.glfw.org/download.html) with your package manager, or you can use the libraries provided in the [`/lib`](/lib) directory.
 You will need to statically link against the appropriate library for your operating system.

 ```bash
 $ g++ -O2 src/*.cpp -lm -lglfw